 - 7.1 The Certificate holder is ultimately responsible for the design of the system and it is the responsibility of the company installing the system to accurately follow the installation instructions (see also section 5 of this Certificate).
-The Certificate holder must also verify that a suitably experienced and qualified individual (with adequate professional indemnity) establishes that: - the wind loads on the different zones of the building's elevation for the specific geographical location have been calculated correctly (see section 7.3) - the system can adequately resist and safely transfer the calculated loads, accounting for all possible failure modes, to the substrate wall and supporting structure (see sections 7.3 to 7.6). - 7.2 The substrate and supporting structure must be capable of transferring all additional loading due to the installation of the system to the ground in a satisfactory manner.
+The Certificate holder must also verify that a suitably experienced and qualified individual (with adequate professional indemnity) establishes that: - the wind loads on the different zones of the building's elevation for the specific geographical location have been calculated correctly (see section 7.3 of this Certificate) - the system can adequately resist and safely transfer the calculated loads, accounting for all possible failure modes, to the substrate wall and supporting structure (see sections 7.3 to 7.7 of this Certificate). - 7.2 The substrate and supporting structure must be capable of transferring all additional loading due to the installation of the system to the ground in a satisfactory manner.
 The adequacy of the substrate and supporting structure must be verified by the person or party responsible for the global stability of the building to which the system is applied.
 Any defects should be made good prior to the system being installed. - 7.3 The wind loads on the walls should be calculated, taking into account all relevant factors such as location and topography, in accordance with BS EN 1991-1-4: 2005 and its UK National Annex.
 All of the factors affecting wind load on each elevation and specific zones of the building must be considered.
-In accordance with BS EN 1990: 2002 and its UK National Annex, a partial factor of 1.5 must be applied to the calculated characteristic wind pressure values to establish the design wind load to be resisted by the system. - 7.4 Installations correctly designed in accordance with this Certificate will safely accommodate the applied loads due to the self-weight of the system, wind and impact. - 7.5 Positive wind load is transferred to the substrate wall directly via compression through the render and insulation system. - 7.6 Negative wind load is transferred to the substrate wall via(1)(2): - the bond between the insulation and the rendering system - the pull-out resistance of the fixing from the substrate wall (see section 7.7)
+In accordance with BS EN 1990: 2002 and its UK National Annex, a partial factor of 1.5 must be applied to the calculated characteristic wind pressure values to establish the design wind load to be resisted by the system. - 7.4 Installations correctly designed in accordance with this Certificate will safely accommodate the applied loads due to the self-weight, wind and impact. - 7.5 Positive wind load is transferred to the substrate wall directly via compression through the render and insulation system. - 7.6 Negative wind load is transferred to the substrate wall via(1)(2): - the cohesion resistance of the rendering system - the pull-out resistance of the fixing from the substrate wall (see section 7.8) - the resistance of the anchor plate to breakdown or detachment

-- the resistance of the anchor plate to breakdown or detachment - the resistance of mesh fabric to tearing around the anchor plate. - (1) For mechanically fixed systems (with supplementary adhesive) fixed through the mesh and insulation, the resistance of the system to negative wind load is obtained from the Static Foam Block (SFB) test - (2) Further guidance is available from BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk). - 7.7 Typical characteristic pull-out resistances for the fixings taken from the corresponding European Technical Assessment (ETA) are given in Table 4; the values are dependent on the fixing type which must be selected to suit the specific loads and substrate concerned.
-In situations where suitable data does not exist(1), the characteristic pull-out resistance must be established from site-specific pull-out tests conducted on the substrate of the building to ascertain the minimum resistance to pull-out failure of the fixings, and determined in accordance with the guidance given in EOTA TR051 : 2016 (minimum test characteristic value = 0.6 x mean of 5 lowest test results).
-To obtain the design pull-out resistance of the fixings (N{RD2}), this characteristic pull-out resistance should then be divided by the partial safety factor given in Table 4. - (1) To qualify as suitable data, the age and condition of the substrate must be equivalent to that used to establish the values in the ETA.
+- the resistance of mesh fabric to tearing around the anchor plate. - (1) For mechanically fixed systems with supplementary adhesive fixed through the mesh/insulation, the resistance of the system to negative wind load is obtained from the Static Foam Block (SFB) test - (2) Further guidance is available from BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk). - 7.7 Typical characteristic pull-out resistances for the fixing taken from the corresponding European Technical Assessment (ETA) are given in Table 4; the values are dependent on the fixing type which must be selected to suit the specific loads and substrate concerned.
+In situations where suitable data does not exist(1), the characteristic pull-out resistance must be established from site-specific pull-out tests conducted on the substrate of the building to ascertain the minimum resistance to pull-out failure of the fixings, and determined in accordance with the guidance given in EOTA TR051 (minimum test characteristic value = $0.6 \times 10^{-5} = 0.6 \times 10^{-5} =$ - (1) To qualify as suitable data, the age and condition of the substrate must be equivalent to that used to establish the values in the ETA.